Platform-OS/pos-module-user/README.md

 This command also triggers the `hook_user_login` hooks.

-#### Accessing current user
+#### Accessing current profile

 To access information about the currently logged-in user, use the following command provided by the module:

 ```
-function user = 'modules/user/queries/user/current'
+function profile = 'modules/user/helpers/current_profile'
 ```

-This command is implemented in `modules/user/public/lib/queries/user/current.liquid`.
-When you investigate the file, you'll notice that it not only loads the user's information from the database but also extends the user's roles with either [authenticated](#authenticated-role) or [anonymous](#anonymous-role) if the user is not currently logged in.
+This command is implemented in `modules/user/public/lib/helpers/current_profile.liquid`.
+When you investigate the file, you'll notice that it not only loads the user's profile information from the database but also extends the profile's roles with either [authenticated](#authenticated-role) or [anonymous](#anonymous-role) if the user is not currently logged in.
+User object is also available under profile.user when the user is logged in.

 #### Log out